 Who are the plaintiffs in the EFP roadside bomb injury lawsuit?

 Half to two-thirds of US military injuries in Iraq and Afghanistan were from IEDs/EFPs.
-Veterans who were directly injured should talk to an Afghanistan and Iraq War fund lawyer.
-If a military member was killed by an IED/EFP roadside bomb, their widows, children, or family members may be eligible and should talk to an Afghanistan and Iraq War fund lawyer as well.
+Veterans who were directly injured should talk to an Afghanistan and Iraq War roadside bomb injury lawyer.
+If a military member was killed by an IED/EFP roadside bomb, their widows, children, or family members may be eligible and should talk to an Afghanistan and Iraq War veterans lawyer as well.

 - Dependent Children